syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-PowerPoint-presentation.md

 ---
-title: Working with PowerPoint presentation
+title: Working with PowerPoint Presentation
-description: Working with PowerPoint presentation; Cloning the presentation; printing the presentation
+description: Working with PowerPoint Presentation; Cloning the Presentation; Printing the Presentation
 platform: file-formats
 control: Presentation
 documentation: UG
 ---
-# Working with PowerPoint presentation
+# Working with PowerPoint Presentation

-## Cloning a PowerPoint presentation
+## Cloning a PowerPoint Presentation

-Cloning a PowerPoint presentation creates a new copy of the PowerPoint presentation.
+Cloning a PowerPoint presentation creates a new copy of the PowerPoint Presentation.
 The cloned copy is an independent object that indicates changes made in the cloned copy of the presentation do not affect the source PowerPoint presentation.

 {% tabs %}

 {% highlight c# %}

-//Opens a PowerPoint presentation file
+//Opens a PowerPoint Presentation

 IPresentation sourcePresentation = Presentation.Open(fileName);

-//Clones the presentation
+//Clones the Presentation

 IPresentation clonedPresentation = sourcePresentation.Clone();

-//Gets the first slide from the cloned PowerPoint presentation
+//Gets the first slide from the cloned PowerPoint Presentation

 ISlide firstSlide = clonedPresentation.Slides[0];